avalonmediasystem/mediaelement-title/README.md

 # Mediaelement::Skin::Avalon

-This gem is a mediaelement.js plugin that adds a linked title to videos
+This gem is a mediaelement.js plugin that adds a linked title on top of the video.

 ## Installation